-- If you are hospitalized in a participating facility with private rooms only, your copayment is based on HMSA's maximum allowable fee for semi-private rooms. - If you are hospitalized in a participating facility with semi-private and private rooms or a BlueCard facility, your copayment is based on the facility's medical/surgical semi-private room rate.
+• If you are hospitalized in a network facility with private rooms only, your copayment (if any) is based on HMSA's maximum allowable fee for semi-private rooms.

+• If you are hospitalized in a network facility with semi-private and private rooms or a BlueCard facility, your copayment (if any) is based on the facility's medical/surgical semi-private room rate.
 Also, you owe the difference between the facility's charges for private and semi-private rooms.
-Exception: If you are hospitalized for conditions identified by HMSA as conditions that require a private room, your copayment is based on the facility's medical/surgical private room rate.
+Exception: If you are hospitalized for conditions identified by HMSA as conditions that require a private room, your copayment (if any) is based on the facility's medical/surgical private room rate.
 You may call HMSA for a list of these conditions.